adjsky/nix-dotfiles/README.md

 ssh-keygen -t ed25519 -C "work@mail.com" -f ~/.ssh/work
 ```

-2. Add generated keys to GitHub for each account.
+2. Add the generated keys to GitHub for each account.

 3. Clone!